lbreede/www/content/posts/what-disco-elysium-taught-me-about-dialogue-trees.md

     # dialogue.run()
 ```

 Here is some boilerplate code for creating the *dialogue class* and loading the script.
 We load in our `simple.txt` file and split it by double newlines, or better, by blocks.
-Using an if-statement at the beginning of the for-loop, we can account for the inconsistent newlines and keep jumping to the beginning of the loop until we find a valid block.
+Using an if-statement at the beginning of the for-loop, we can account for the inconsistent newlines and keep jumping to the start until we find a valid block.
 We then return immediately, so we can only worry about the first block for now.
 We also have a `run()` method that we will use to start the dialogue.
 But let's not get ahead of ourselves.

 Let's modify the `load_script()` method to extract the relevant information from the block.